zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 # Build Integration with Oracle SOA

-## Service Connectivity and Orchestration using Oracle SOA
+## Application connectivity and orchestration using Oracle SOA

 ## Overview